kubeedge/website/docs/setup/install-with-keadm.md

     ``` shell
     sudo su
     ```

-    cloudCore in process mode:
+    If CloudCore is running in process mode:

     ``` shell
     pkill cloudcore
     nohup cloudcore > cloudcore.log 2>&1 &
     ```

-    or cloudCore in kubernetes deployment mode:
+    If CloudCore is running in Kubernetes deployment mode:

     ``` shell
     kubectl -n kubeedge rollout restart deployment cloudcore
     ```

-    edgeCore:
+    EdgeCore:

     ``` shell
     systemctl restart edgecore.service
     ```

-    If you fail to restart edgecore, check if that is because of `kube-proxy` and kill it.  **kubeedge** reject it by default, we use a succedaneum called [edgemesh](https://github.com/kubeedge/kubeedge/blob/master/docs/proposals/edgemesh-design.md)
+    If restarting EdgeCore fails, check if that is due to `kube-proxy` and kill it. **kubeedge** rejects it by default, we use a succedaneum called [edgemesh](https://github.com/kubeedge/kubeedge/blob/master/docs/proposals/edgemesh-design.md)

-    **Note:** the importance is to avoid `kube-proxy` being deployed on edgenode.
-There are two methods to solve it:
+    **Note:** It is important to avoid `kube-proxy` being deployed on edgenode and there are two methods to achieve this:

-    1. Add the following settings by calling `kubectl edit daemonsets.apps -n kube-system kube-proxy`:
+    - **Method 1:** Add the following settings by calling `kubectl edit daemonsets.apps -n kube-system kube-proxy`:

     ``` yaml
     spec:
       template: